Barren History, Family Crest & Coats of Arms

 The name Barren is an occupational surname, deriving from word for the title of a Baron.
 The surname Barren was also applied as a nickname to a person with a regal or dignified bearing reminiscent of a baron.
 The Gaelic form of the name Barren is Barún.

 Early Origins of the Barren family

 The surname Barren was first found in County Waterford (Irish: Port Láirge), anciently the Deise region, on the South coast of Ireland in the Province of Munster, where they were granted lands by Strongbow, Earl of Pembroke, for their assistance on his invasion of Ireland.

-Important Dates for the Barren family
+Early History of the Barren family

 This web page shows only a small excerpt of our Barren research.
 Another 103 words (7 lines of text) covering the years 1640, 1500, 1610, 1696, 1607, 1651 and 1651 are included under the topic Early Barren History in all our PDF Extended History products and printed products wherever possible.

 During the Middle Ages, a single person often had their name recorded by church officials and scribes many different ways.
 Names were typically spelt as they sounded, which resulted in many different spelling variations.
 The many versions of the name Barren to have been recorded over the years include: Barron, Baron, Barone, Barrone and others.

 Early Notables of the Barren family (pre 1700)

 Notable amongst the family up to this time was Bonaventure Baron, O.F.M., (1610-1696), Irish Franciscan friar who was a noted theologian, philosopher, teacher and writer of Latin prose and verse; and his...